 How long you’ll need to train each session

-You’ll often hear of people training for an hour on their lunchbreaks, or before and after work.
-However, it’s not always nessecarry to train for this long.
-If your have the time to spare, a 45-minute session will get you great results as long as you are putting in constant effort during the session.
+You’ll often hear of people training for an hour on their lunch breaks, or before and after work.
+However, it’s not always necessary to train for this long.
+If you have the time to spare, a 45-minute session will get you great results as long as you are putting in constant effort during the session.

 For more information about the pros and cons of session length, click the links below.

 Without a shadow of a doubt, the biggest factor as to whether or not you’ll achieve your fitness goals is your diet.
 Without understanding what you should be eating, how much, and what types of food, you are pretty much guessing the whole way, and that’s a great way to guarantee failure.

 A trainer will help you out by recommending food types and possibly explaining the ideal number of calories you should be eating each day (if they are certified to do so).

 Without a trainer’s help, it’s easy to become daunted by nutrition, what I would recommend, is to keep things as simple as possible.

 If you’re looking to gain weight, you’ll need to be eating more calories than you burn each day, and for weight loss, the opposite is true.

 Your starting point should be to use a calorie calculator to see how much you should be eating to reach your desired goal.
 The one I always recommended to my clients is the calculator from bodybuilding.com.
 Don’t be put off if you’re not interested in bodybuilding, it’s a very easy tool to use, and it will give you a clear idea of how many calories you need to be eating each day to stay on track.

 Here’s a link to the page – Calorie calculator